cspr-rad/actus-spec/spec/main.typ

   "Define an exact format for the results of computing results of actus contracts", )

+== Test harness

+This standard specifies the workings of a test harness.
+A test harness is a program that can test an implementation of this standard.
+To allow for maximally interoperable implementations and language agnostic testing, the test harness communicates over the stdin and stdout streams.

+A test harness may support only some types of tests.
+An implementation must be able to handle at least every one of the following tests.

+=== Test input

+A test is a JSON object with these values:

+- The `id` key to identify the test.
+This string value must be unique in a test harness session.
+- The `type` key that describes the type of the test.
+- The `arguments` key that configures the test further.
+  This key may be omitted if there are no arguments.
+- The `value` key that contains the value upon which the test is to be executed.

+For every test that it generates, the test harness must know the expected result, but must not make this available in the test.

+#examples("general-test")

+=== Test result

+A test result is a JSON object with these values:

+- The `id` key to identify which test the results corresponds to.
+- The `result` key with the test-specific result.

+The exact shape of the `result` value will depend on which type of test the result belongs to.

+#examples("general-test-result")

+=== Test harness session

+A test harness interacts with an implementation by connecting to the standard input and standard output streams of the implementation.
+The test harness sends newline-delimited test input JSON objects to the implementation on stdin.
+It expects to read test newline-delimited test output JSON objects from the implementation on stdout.

+An implementation may send test results in a different order than the test harness sent the corresponding inputs.
+(This allows for parallel testing.)

+The result of a test harness session is either a 0 (success) or nonzero (failure) exit code.
+It may report additional details on the standard error stream.

+A test harness may fail immediately upon receiving the first incorrect test result but may continue to gather more test failures first as well.
+A test harness must fail if the implementation failed to produce a result for every test.
+This could be because the implementation crashed or because it "forgot" to perform a test.

+=== Parsing test

+A parsing test aims to test if an implementation can correctly parse (and render), or reject, a given value.
+It test uses a `type` argument to describe the type that is to be parsed.
+The `value` key describes the JSON value that is to be parsed.

+A parsing test expects an object with two keys as a result.

+- `parses`: A boolean that describes if the parsed succesfully. `false` if the value was rejected.
+- `rendered`: The rendered version of the value that the implementation parsed, or `null` if the value was rejected.

+#examples("parsing-test")

+#examples("parsing-test-result")

+= Shared functions

 == Annuity Amount Function

 $ A(s,T,n,a,r) = (n + a) frac(product_(i = 1)^(m - 1) (1 + r Y (t_i, t_(i+1))), 1 + sum_(i = 1)^(m - 1) product_(j = i)^(m - 1) (1 + r Y (t_j, t_(j+1)))) $